 #3 Take a Backpacking Class

 There are a handful of ways to learn the basics (and more advanced techniques) of backpacking in Colorado.
-REI offers free classes across the Front Range, including Rocky Mountain Backpacking, Beyond Backpacking Basics: What’s Inside Your Pack?, Women’s Backpacking Basics, and more in-depth paid classes ($89) that include an outing as well as demo gear: Introduction to Colorado Backpacking Skills.
-Women’s Wilderness offers multiple classes to women, including Backpacking Basics ($49) and Advanced Navigation Techniques ($49).
-Colorado Mountain Club also offers schools and clinics from the basics to advanced mountaineering that start at $75 to members (individual membership costs $70/year, more details here).
+REI offers free classes across the Front Range, including Rocky Mountain Backpacking, Beyond Backpacking Basics: What’s Inside Your Pack?, Women’s Backpacking Basics, and more in-depth paid classes that include an outing as well as demo gear: Introduction to Colorado Backpacking Skills.
+Women’s Wilderness offers multiple classes to women, including Backpacking Basics and Advanced Navigation Techniques.
+Colorado Mountain Club also offers schools and clinics from the basics to advanced mountaineering.

 #4 Take a Survival Skills Class

-Since backpacking trips typically lead to remote places far from medical assistance, shelter and cell phone range, taking a survival skills class is essential.
-Women’s Wilderness offers a Core Survival Basics Class ($99) to women in Boulder.
-REI offers a wilderness survival skills class for $109 ($89 Member) that include how to find shelter, locating and accessing drinking water, and how to make your own emergency kit.
-Colorado Mountain Club also offers a $45 Hiking and Survival Essentials class to members (individual membership costs $70/year, more details here).
-For more advanced survival skills classes, check out Boulder Outdoor Survival School with courses running 3 – 28 days in length ($445+).
+Since backpacking trips typically lead to remote places far from medical assistance, shelter, and cell phone range, taking a survival skills class is essential.
+Women’s Wilderness offers a Core Survival Basics Class to women in Boulder.
+REI offers a wilderness survival skills class that includes how to find shelter, locating and accessing drinking water, and how to make your own emergency kit.
+Colorado Mountain Club also offers a Hiking and Survival Essentials class to members.
+For more advanced survival skills classes, check out Boulder Outdoor Survival School with courses running 3 – 28 days in length.